 2. Luxury cars

 I’ve been wanting to take the shot at meatloaf ever since two of my favorite journalists, Jennifer Steinhauer and Frank Bruni, disappointed me by applying their huge talents to a book titled, “A Meatloaf in Every Oven.”
-In my book, no matter how much you fancy it up, it’s still overcooked and boring.
+In my book, no matter how much you fancy it up, it’s still over-ground, over-cooked and boring, sawdust with gravy.
 I like the unfussy reliability and room of my old Dodge pickup and nearly as old Honda Element.
 And every time I set out to write a commercial success, or watch a BBC mystery on Sunday night, I question why homicide seems to be such a requisite theme.
 I mean, is Oxford, England, really the murder capital of the world?

 Curiously, rattlesnakes did not make my list before I changed my morning tune.
 I guess they are just part of the New Mexico drill, and I like my neighbor, who treats them so thoughtfully.
 As for the apparently short-tempered chair ump, I urge him to wake up and smell the coffee.